bzshang/yelp-photo-classification/README.md

 We train the network for 5 epochs through the training set, using random crop, mirror, and scaling of the images.

-The features from the fully connected layer (1024 total) are then extracted.
+The features (1024 total) from the global_pool layer (next to last) are then extracted.

 Business features are the average of their image features.